rachmorse/website/README.md

 # Rachel Morse's Website

-This is the repository for my personal portfolio website.
-It was written with Svelte.
+This is the repository for my personal portfolio site, built with Svelte.
+It shows my research, publications, and related work.

-It is based on [this website](https://github.com/dchirst/website) written by Dan Hirst.
+The project was originally inspired by Dan Hirst's [website](https://github.com/dchirst/website) and adapted to fit my own design and content needs.